-There are specific terms, which we should know before moving into the theory of precipitation reaction.
+There are specific terms, which we should know before proceeding to the theory of precipitation reaction.

-Precipitinogen: It can define as the soluble antigens which induce the formation of precipitin, i.e. soluble antibody.
+- Precipitinogen: The soluble antigens act like precipitinogens, which induce the formation of precipitin, i.e. soluble antibody.

 Precipitation in Solution

 In this type, the precipitation method is performed in the liquid media or solution.
-It consists of two methods namely ring and flocculation test.
+It consists of two methods, namely a ring and flocculation test.

 In the ring test, the antibodies which are present in the serum is first taken in the test tube.
 After that, test antigen is added to the solution.
 Then, over incubation of the reactants, the precipitation reaction occurs between antigen and antibody and a white precipitate forms at the junction.

 This test can be performed in either of the two ways: